joehalloran/sql-coursework/README.md

 1 row in set (0.01 sec)
 ```

-### Final Answer

-There are 7 surgeries in the N17 area with 52248 patients

 ## b) Which practice prescribed the most beta blockers per registered patients in total over the two month period?

-This queries requires a definition of "beta-blockers".
-A list was found on the NHS choices website *(Beta-blockers - NHS Choices (2017))*.
+This question requires a definition of "beta-blockers".
+In lieu of genuine medical expertise, a list was found on the NHS choices website *(Beta-blockers - NHS Choices (2017))*.

 The term "prescribed the most" also requires some consideration.
 If we are counting the number of times a beta-blockers was prescribed we would have to look at the 'items' column.
 If we were looking at the sheer amount of drugs that was given to patients, we should look at 'quantity'.
 I felt focussing on the sum of 'items' would best reflect the question.